 One of the most common problems that leads to flooded basements is issues with the foundation.
 Look for cracks, chips, or crumbling concrete.
 Make sure there isn’t any bulges, bowing, or deformities on your foundation walls, and that there isn’t any water pooling outside at the base of the home.
 Inside the basement or crawl space, look for any signs of moisture weeping or dripping.
 Also looks for cracks and gaps where there are windows, doors, and seams where the walls meet the ceiling.

 This area of your home tends to be missed when thinking about preventing flooding in the home, but issues like an improperly graded lawn, could provide an easy path for melting snow and rain to flow right into your home.
 Make sure your yard is sloping away from your home; if it’s not, regrade it.
 Manage trees, branches, and shrubs that may be too close to your house, and could damage your roof, siding, or foundation.
 Repair, remove, or replace cracking or lifting cement walkways.

 Spring may be on its way, but that doesn’t mean water damage has to come with it.
-Taking these five steps with go a long way to ensuring your home stays flood free during these wetter months.
+Taking these five steps will go a long way to ensuring your home stays flood-free during these wetter months.